 - Packaged and convenience foods: Chips, crackers, cereal bars, frozen dinners, etc.

 - Artificial sweeteners: Equal, Splenda, Sweet’N Low, etc.

-The Mediterranean diet is a plant-based eating approach that places the biggest emphasis on fresh fruits and vegetables, plus seafood, olive oil and a healthy amount of red wine.
-People who live in this area are known to live longer, and live healthier lives than people in other parts of the world.
-They suffer less from cancer, heart disease and cardiovascular issues.
-Researchers think people from the Mediterranean enjoy these benefits because their diet is low in red meat, sugar and saturated fat, while being high in plant-based foods like vegetables and whole grains.
-They also stay physcially active and are generally not obese.
-Switching to a Mediterranean diet may help you lose weight, improve heart health and aid in cancer prevention.
+The Mediterranean diet is a plant-based eating approach that places the most significant emphasis on fresh fruits and vegetables, plus seafood, olive oil, and a healthy amount of red wine.
+People who live in this area are known to live longer and live healthier lives than people in other parts of the world.
+They suffer less from cancer, heart disease, and cardiovascular issues.
+Researchers think people from the Mediterranean enjoy these benefits because their diet is low in red meat, sugar, and saturated fat while being high in plant-based foods like vegetables and whole grains.
+They also stay physically active and are generally not obese.
+Switching to a Mediterranean diet may help you lose weight, improve heart health, and aid in cancer prevention.

 It’s important to note that just like plant-based diets, there isn’t one Mediterranean diet that you can follow to the letter, but rather that it is a flexible approach to eating.
-Fill in most of your diet with fruits, vegetables, whole gains, beans, nuts, and seafood.
-You may consume poultry, eggs, cheese and yogurt while following a Mediterranean diet, but in moderation.
+Fill in most of your diet with fruits, vegetables, whole grains, beans, nuts, and seafood.
+You may consume poultry, eggs, cheese, and yogurt while following a Mediterranean diet, but in moderation.

 The Mediterranean Diet is one of the easier plant-based diets to stick to because it doesn’t force you to ditch any food groups entirely.
 Inspiration abounds on the internet, and a quick google search for Mediterranean recipes can fetch a ton of Mediterranean diet inspired meals.